NiryoRobotics/roscon-2025/src/hg_biermann_report.md

 For the first phase, I took 4 positions to perform the pick and place.
 The first one is the `grip` position where the robot hand is opened and ready to recieve a vial.
 Then I want the robot to close the gripper and slowly move in a vertical line to raise the vial to an upper position called `high1`.
 Then, the robot turns to its left to the `high2` position making a circle trajectory until the vial is just above the test zone.
 And then we perform a vertical straight line to the `low1` position where the robot opens the gripper and slowly moves back to the `high2` position to safely leave the camera field of view.

-When the safety response is recieved, we go back to the `low1` position, grab the vial and move to the `safe` or `unsafe` position depending on the safety state passing by the `high2` position to ensure maximum safety.
+When the safety response is received, we go back to the `low1` position, grab the vial and move to the `safe` or `unsafe` position depending on the safety state passing by the `high2` position to ensure maximum safety.

-When the second pick and place is performed, we return to the `grip` position to wait for the next object, obvioulsy passing back by the `high2` and `high1` positions to ensure maximum safety, as we want the robot to arrive in a straight line to the conveyor belt before setting it back to run and reseting the `last_object_detected` variable because **safety first**, we never know !
+When the second pick and place is performed, we return to the `grip` position to wait for the next object, obviously passing back by the `high2` and `high1` positions to ensure maximum safety, as we want the robot to arrive in a straight line to the conveyor belt before setting it back to run and reseting the `last_object_detected` variable because **safety first**, we never know !

 **For now, follow the instructions given by Hans-Günther to complete the missing run loop.
 Fill the poses.yaml file with the positions you took.
 You can create some methods on the pick and place executor to perform the two phases and make the code more readable.**